pandas-dev/pandas/doc/source/missing_data.rst

 Replacing Generic Values
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Often times we want to replace arbitrary values with other values.
-New in v0.8
+The
-is the ``replace`` method in Series/DataFrame that provides an efficient yet
+``replace`` method in Series/DataFrame provides an efficient yet
 flexible way to perform such replacements.

 For a Series, you can replace a single value or a list of values by another